chahn/blog/smolagents.md

     agent.run("What is the temperature in Tokyo in Fahrenheit?")
 ```

+When `structured_output=True`, the following features are enabled:
+* Output Schema Support: Tools can define JSON schemas for their outputs
+* Structured Content Handling: Support for structuredContent in MCP responses
+* JSON Parsing: Automatic parsing of structured data from tool responses

 Learn more: [Hugging Face smolagents: Structured Output and Output Schema Support](https://huggingface.co/docs/smolagents/main/en/tutorials/tools#structured-output-and-output-schema-support)

 ## Agent Model Benchmark Results